top of page

 Tree-Of-Headache, or another tough invasive

 Ailanthus altissima, commonly known as the Tree-of-Heaven, was introduced in the late-18th Century as an ornamental street tree.
-Well, that was a mistake.
+That was a mistake.
 It spread aggressively- a fast growing, root suckering, partial-root-piece propagating nightmare.

 As part of our 'remediate this totally neglected homestead' homestead project, we have a good 6000 square feet of Ailanthus.
-It was allowed to grow, and to root sucker, and to grow, until (now) it morphed into a single large Ailanthus mother tree and tens of her off shoots.
+It was allowed to grow, and to root sucker, and to grow some more, until (now) it morphed into a single large Ailanthus mother tree and tens of her off shoots.
 It makes that piece of property useless for anything but Ailanthus, and Spotted Lantern Fly (which, go figure, loves Ailanthus), and that's about it.
-Our hope in remediating it is to not only remove the Ailanthus, but divide it into some 'chicken feed cropping' and extend our Walnut and Oak forests a long the west side of the property.
+In remediating that part of the property we aim to remove the Ailanthus, to monitor and chemically control any new shoots for several years, and to plant some trees and competitive plants to keep the Ailanthus at bay.

 That's a lot of seasons.